Preschool Children Posing For Group Photo

 C. Knows how the developmental, academic, social, career and functional characteristics of individuals with disabilities relate to levels of support needed and applies knowledge of human development and disabilities to plan and implement appropriate curriculum.
 Knows theoretical explanations for behavioral disorders and analyzes the varied characteristics of behavioral disorders and their effect on learning.

-D. Knows the different ways that students with and without disabilities learn
+D. Knows the different ways that students with and without disabilities learn.

 E. Applies knowledge of human development and the effects of various types of disabilities on developmental processes in order to identify the needs of individuals with and without disabilities.

-Center for Disease Control and Prevention "Child Development" - References multiple articles devoted to child development including specific conditions, child development basics, developmental screening, free materials, articles, positive parenting tips, and research studies.
+References multiple articles devoted to child development including specific conditions, child development basics, developmental screening, free materials, articles, positive parenting tips, and research studies.
 Each section contains in-depth knowledge with additional hyperlinks for further research.

 F. Understands the effects of cultural and environmental influences (e.g., linguistic characteristics, socioeconomic issues, abuse/neglect, substance abuse) on the child and family.

-American Psychological Association "Children, Youth, Families and Socioeconomic Status" - This article contains information and resources regarding how socioeconomic status (SES) is relevant to all realms of behavioral and social science, including research, practice, education and advocacy.
+This article contains information and resources regarding how socioeconomic status (SES) is relevant to all realms of behavioral and social science, including research, practice, education and advocacy.

 G. Understands normal, delayed and disordered communication patterns, including non-symbolic communication, and the impact of language development on the academic and social skills of individuals with disabilities.